 “Pacific Symphony Mounts a Surefire Production of Verdi’s Otello” — Voice of OC For the 10th anniversary of Pacific Symphony’s opera initiative, Carl St.Clair conducted the orchestra, Pacific Chorale and a stellar cast of singers in Verdi’s greatest dramatic masterpiece, Otello.

 From Verdi’s “Otello” to Pacific Symphony Santiago Strings’ last concert of the 2021-22 season, here’s what’s happening in April.

 Verdi and Three Degrees of Separation

 It’s hard to imagine that Verdi’s Otello might almost have never existed…

 The Otello Project: Celebrating the 10th Anniversary of Pacific Symphony’s Opera Initiative

 In three entertaining and enlightening Zoom webinars, Pacific Symphony Assistant Conductor, Dr. Jacob Sustaita, previews and introduces the upcoming performances of Verdi’s operatic masterpiece, Otello.
 Each online session will explore the opera’s depiction of jealousy and rage by examining the work’s psychological, musical and dramatic forces.

+Pacific Symphony has launched a new subscription series focused on the human voice.
 Dubbed “Symphonic Voices,” the four-concert package is centered on the annual semi-staged production of an opera, which next season will be Puccini’s “Madama Butterfly” (Feb.
 21, 23,

 “The Magic Flute” is Mozart’s final opera and one of his last compositions.
 It premiered in Vienna in September 1791 and Mozart died a mere two months later.
 Despite being sick, hungry, broke and altogether miserable, Mozart’s music is some